Can You Take Acyclovir 400 mg Twice a Day? Full Dosage Guidelines

 Make sure your doctor knows if you are pregnant or planning a pregnancy.
 This medicine should be only prescribed to pregnant women if the potential benefits validate the potential risk.

-Breastfeeding women
+Breastfeeding Considerations

 Acyclovir medicine may pass into breast milk and it may cause side effects in a nursing baby.
 Tell your doctor if you are breastfeeding your baby.
 You may have to stop breastfeeding while taking this drug.

-Initial Genital Herpes Outbreak
+Initial Genital Herpes Outbreak (Dosage Used)

 The studies stated that oral administration of Acyclovir significantly reduced the duration of lesion healing and acute infection.
 In some patient groups, the duration of pain and formation of new lesions was also decreased.

-Recurrent Genital Herpes Infection
+Recurrent Genital Herpes (Suppressive Dosage)

 Studies conducted in patients with very frequent recurrences have revealed that administration of oral Acyclovir every day for 4 months to 10 years prevented or decreased the frequency and severity of recurrence episodes in more than 95% of patients.